navanchauhan/navanchauhan.github.io/Content/posts/2023-10-05-attack-lab.md

 Because `hexmatch` and `strncmp` might overwrite the buffer allocated for `getbuf` we will try to store the data after the function `touch3` itself.

+The rationale is simple: by the time our payload is executed, we will be setting `%rdi` to point to the cookie.
+Placing the cookie after `touch3` function ensures that it will not be overwritten by the function calls.
+It also means that we can calculate the address of the cookie with relative ease, based on the known offsets.

 => The total bytes before the cookie = Buffer (0x18 in our case) + Return Address of %rsp (8 bytes) + Touch 3 (8 Bytes) = 0x18 + 8 + 8 = 28 (hex)

+* Return Address (8 Bytes): Since in a 64 bit system the return address is always 8 bytes, by overwriting this address, we redirect the function to jump to our desired location upon returning (e.g. the beginning of the `touch3` function)
+* Touch 3 (8 bytes): The address of the `touch3` function is 8 bytes long.

 We can use our address for `%rsp` from phase 2, and simply add `0x28` to it.